-In the fall, winter and spring, Northwestern College welcomes new students to campus through New Student Orientation.
+Each August and January, Northwestern College welcomes new students to campus through New Student Orientation.
 The O-Staff consists of approximately 40 student leaders who are committed to the mission of welcoming and establishing relationships with new students as they begin their time at Northwestern.
 Orientation offers a variety of events and programs that are designed to give new students a perspective on the academic, spiritual, and social aspects of campus life.